slyon/slyon/README.md

 ### Hi there 👋 here's a little about me...

-💡 Entrepreneur, 🌎 Traveler, 🐧 Free Software enthusiast & Ubuntu Core-Dev, ⛓ Blockchain BUIDLer
+💡 Entrepreneur, 🌎 Traveler, 🐧 Free Software enthusiast, ⛓ Blockchain BUIDLer

 I'm a Debian Developer & Ubuntu Core-Developer.